peilunnn/AnnihilationGamebook/README.md

   <h1 align="center"> 🧬️ Annihilation Gamebook 🧬️</a></h1>
   <p align="center">
-    A text based choose your own adventure game based on the movie 'Annihilation'.
+    A text based, choose your own adventure game based on the movie 'Annihilation'.
 Built using JavaScript and React.
     <br />
     <br />
-    <a href="https://github.com/peilunnn/GUIUnifiedPayments-splitting-first-and-last-names-.ipynb/blob/master/GUIUnifiedPayments(splitting%20first%20and%20last%20names).ipynb">Source Code</a>
+    <a href="https://github.com/peilunnn/Annihilation-Gamebook/tree/master/src">Source Code</a>
     ·
-    <a href="https://github.com/peilunnn/GUIUnifiedPayments-splitting-first-and-last-names-.ipynb/issues">Report Bug</a>
+    <a href="https://github.com/peilunnn/Annihilation-Gamebook/issues">Report Bug</a>
     ·
   </p>